OctOpus vs SageMaker Autopilot

 Owns the full research loop (plan → code → diagnose → revise → deploy)Yes — autonomousNo — fixed pipeline (XGBoost / Linear / Deep)

-Writes a fresh train.py per experimentYesNo — fixed candidate generation
+Writes new training code for every experimentYesNo — fixed candidate generation

 Diagnoses its own failures and revisesStructured error recovery per crash classRe-runs against fixed search space